-The right to food implies a move away from focusing on low prices of foods and a reliance on charity-based approaches such as food banks, to policies that focus on rights-based social protection, redistribution of resources, protection of living wages and support of local and sustainable food production.
-While the causes and experiences of food insecurity are complex, the overwhelming factor is poverty, and policy solutions must therefore address income levels, including the systematic problems which lead to food insecurity.
+The right to food implies a move away from focusing on low prices of foods and a reliance on charity-based approaches such as food banks, to policies that focus on rights-based social protection, protection of living wages and support of local and sustainable food production.
+While the causes and experiences of food insecurity are complex, the overwhelming factor is poverty, and policy solutions must therefore address income levels.